phytec/imx-sm-phytec/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Added support for i.MX94 and the i.MX94 EVK
+- Added support for i.MX95 B0
-- Added option to profile SCMI message latency
-- Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.